acv132/SPM_pipeline_learning_tasks/README.md

 ### Citation
 If you use this code or parts of it, please cite:

-Vorreuther, A. Kasparbauer, A., Ettinger, U. (2022). *A custom analysis pipeline for fMRI data using the Statistical Parametric Mapping software*.
+Vorreuther, A., Kasparbauer, A., Ettinger, U. (2022). *A custom analysis pipeline for fMRI data using the Statistical Parametric Mapping software*.
 Retrieved from https://github.com/acv132/SPM_pipeline_learning_tasks.
 ```
 @unpublished{vorreuther2022,
 title = {A custom analysis pipeline for fMRI data using the Statistical Parametric Mapping software},